alibaba/react-intl-universal/README.md

 }
 ```

 ### HTML Message
-As shown in above example, the `get` method returns string message.
+The `get` method returns string message.
 For HTML message, use `getHTML` instead.
+ Avoid using this in favor of React Element embedding, if at all possible.
 For example,

 Locale data:
 ```json
 { "TIP": "This is <span style='color:red'>HTML</span>" }